block-open-source/goose/README.md

 ```sh
 pipx install goose-ai
 ```
+#### IDEs
+There is an early version of a VS Code extension with goose support you can try here: https://github.com/square/goose-vscode - more to come soon.

 ### LLM provider access setup
 `goose` works on top of LLMs (you need to bring your own LLM).
 By default, `goose` uses `openai` as LLM provider.
 You need to set OPENAI_API_KEY as an environment variable if you would like to use `openai`.
 ```sh